EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 - Weapons: simple weapons as trained
 - Armor: Light armor as trained
 - Skills: INT x 2 + 4 (min 3)
+- Stat skill gates: AGI and INT as trained
 - Language: two (2) of their choice

 ### Level 1